 July 1 laws taking effect in states across the country

-Starting today in Kansas, providers must ask patients why they are getting an abortion.
+Starting today in Kansas, providers are supposed to ask patients why they are getting an abortion.
 A Florida law goes into effect allowing people who shoot bears on their property a "Stand Your Ground" type defense.
-It's July 1, so states across the country are putting new laws into effect.
+It's July 1, so states across the country are putting laws into effect.

 From reporting across the NPR network, here are a few notable new laws.